 Hearts and Minds at the Leading Edge Can Change the Trajectory of Cardiac Care

 A patient’s life can change for the better in a heartbeat.
-Even patients who have currently limited treatment options and a poor prognosis can gain new hope through advances in minimally invasive procedures and other vanguard techniques.
-At Ascent Cardiology Group, we share a determination to help everyone who struggles with heart disease.
+Even patients who have currently limited treatment options and a poor prognosis can gain new hope through advances in minimally invasive procedures and other cutting-edge techniques.
+At Ascent Cardiovascular Center, we share a determination to help everyone who struggles with heart disease.
 With our hearts and minds focused on new approaches to healing, each day we challenge the status quo in cardiac care with confidence our treatments add up to something of immeasurable value to patients:

 The gift of health and time.